y4gg/gym-ladder/README.md

 ## Todo:

-- Finish the account page
+- Make the account page show errors, not just success
 - Finish the local workout system
-- Finish the syncing systema
+- Finish the syncing system
 - Finish the workout page